frame-lang/frame_transpiler/docs/source/advanced_frame/event_forwarding.rst

 systems are simple, but becomes the definition of "spaghetti code" when they become complex.

-One of the situations that is easy to handle in event orgiented systems is dealing with

-events are
-One of the side effects of compartmentalization of system behavior is that now event handling is contextualized and we can't easily slip from one state to another during a single call to an event handler.
+State functions rigidly isolate one state's behavior from other state's behavior.
+A side effect of this segregation of logical state, however, is that the system can't easily slip from one state to another during a single call to an event handler.
+This is the goal, but also creates some curious situations that need to be understood as a byproduct of this segregation.

-This matters when an event happens in one state but needs to be dealt with in another.
-For instance, let's say you are at the mailbox when a letter arrives, but you don't want to read it right then as a nosey neighbor might read it.
-Instead you wait until you are on your couch at home before you open and read it.
+One of the most common situations occurs when an event is sent with the system in one state but needs to be handled in another.
+An example will illustrate the point.

+Say you are at the mailbox when a letter arrives, but you don't want to read it right then as a nosey neighbor might read it.
+Instead you wait until you are on your couch in the privacy of your home before you read it.

 .. code-block::